Matrix Decomposition-Based Approach to Estimate the STARTS Model: General Discussion

 In this sense, TS-MDFA offers a new direction for estimation in both the STARTS model and the RI-CLPM, and it is expected to be extendable to and applicable across a wide variety of SEM-based analyses.
 At the same time, several important issues and potential limitations remain unexamined in the present study and should be addressed in future work.
 One such issue concerns the asymptotic properties of the proposed two-stage estimation with respect to $T$ and $N$.
 Under the original MDFA framework, the strong consistency of the estimator has been established (Terada, 2025; Theorem~3.4).
 It is required to provide a mathematical proof of consistency in TS-MDFA, taking into account comparisons with other estimation methods.

 Moreover, although TS-MDFA evaluates candidate solutions based on the loss function given in Equation~(\ref{MDFAloss}) together with a predetermined patience criterion, alternative evaluation strategies may also be considered.
 In particular, because TS-MDFA combines the MDFA-based updating for $\bd{\theta_2}$ with the SEM-based ULS updating for $\bd{\theta_1}$, it is conceivable to evaluate solutions using alternative loss functions, such as ULS in SEM (Equation~(\ref{ULS})).
 In this case, the resulting estimates are expected to be more similar to those obtained via ULS estimation.
 Relatedly, compared with the standard ML estimation, TS-MDFA involves several hyperparameters, such as the numbers of patience and multiple starts.
 Although the required numbers of these hyperparameters are expected to decrease as $T$ and $N$ increase, more principled guidelines for their selection remain an open topic for future investigation.
-Furthermore, the computational cost can increase substantially---for instance, exceeding one hour---when standard errors are estimated using bootstrap samples as in the empirical example, which indicates a practical limitation of TS-MDFA.
-In addition, although missing data were not considered in the present study, computational efficiency may become a critical issue when TS-MDFA is combined with multiple imputation procedures to account for missing data assumed to be MAR.
-Further research aimed at improving algorithmic efficiency should therefore be important.
+Furthermore, although missing data were not considered in the present study, computational efficiency may become a critical issue if TS-MDFA is combined with multiple imputation procedures to account for missing data assumed to be MAR.
+It may also be possible to develop an approach that, analogous to direct likelihood estimation under ML, estimates the model parameters based on the sample covariance matrices obtained from subgroups of individuals sharing the same missing data pattern.
+Further research aimed at evaluating the performance of these approaches and at improving algorithmic efficiency should therefore be important.

 Next, although extending TS-MDFA to cases involving two or more variables, such as the RI-CLPM, is technically straightforward, the risk of improper solutions is expected to increase due to potential instability in the estimated covariance matrices associated with stable trait factors (e.g., Usami, Todo et al., 2019).
 Accordingly, it will be necessary to examine the usefulness of TS-MDFA in multivariate settings.